N$^3$LO+N$^3$LL QCD improved Higgs pair cross sections: Acknowledgements

 \section{Acknowledgements}

 We thank L.-B.~Chen, G.~Das, H.~T.~Li, P.~Mukherjee, V. Ravindran, and J. Wang for the collaboration at the initial stage of the project.
 We acknowledge the useful discussions with them at the different stages of this project.
 We are in particular grateful to H.~T.~Li for providing a grid of a two-loop amplitude and for checking the hard function against ref.~\cite{Chen:2019fhs}.
-This work is supported by the European Union’s Horizon 2020 research and innovation programme (grant agreement No.824093, STRONG-2020, EU Virtual Access``NLOAccess"), the French ANR (grant ANR-20-CE31-0015, ``PrecisOnium"), and the CNRS IEA (grant No.205210, ``GlueGraph").
+This work is supported by the European Union’s Horizon 2020 research and innovation programme (grant agreement No.824093, STRONG-2020, EU Virtual Access``NLOAccess"), the ERC grant (grant agreement ID 101041109, ``BOSON"), the French ANR (grant ANR-20-CE31-0015, ``PrecisOnium"), and the CNRS IEA (grant No.205210, ``GlueGraph").